roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's 18yo Friend: Stacy's Trip ****** byNonStopFunGuy© Only one thing that can make it worthwhile to sit in the very last of an overstuffed commercial jetliner, and then having the next flight cancelled - - and that would be, sitting right next to a gorgeous, strawberry-blonde 18 year old.
+Only one thing that can make it worthwhile to sit in the very last of an overstuffed commercial jetliner, and then having the next flight cancelled - - and that would be, sitting right next to a gorgeous, strawberry-blonde 18 year old.
 Who, it later turned out, was a nasty, dirty SLUT who loved a big cock up her tight ass.

  Wow, what a great fucking trip it ended up being after all.